 If applicable, we will send statements to you each year identifying the taxable portion of your distributions, the return of capital component of distributions and redemption proceeds paid to you for each year.
 Tax statements will not be sent to you if you did not receive distributions or redemption proceeds, or if securities are held in your registered plan.
+You should keep detailed records of your purchase cost, sales charges, distributions, redemption proceeds and redemption charges in order to calculate the ACB of your securities.
 You may wish to consult a tax advisor to help you with these calculations.